-Since different companies will have its own storage capacity and warehouse space is not a one-size-fits-all industry, it’s crucial to work with a provider that has more than adequate storage space for your current inventory.
-As your business grows, in terms of product line and order volume, your 3PL must be able to keep up with you.
+Since different operations will have their own storage capacity and warehouse space is not a one-size-fits-all industry, it’s crucial to work with a facility that has more than adequate storage space for your current inventory.
+As your business grows, in terms of product line and order volume, your 3PL must be able to scale with you.

 A 3PL is not on-demand warehousing.
-That’s just a company that matches your business with extra space in miscellaneous warehouses.
-On-demand warehousing companies don’t operate any logistics services.
+That’s just a storage facility that meets your needs with extra space in miscellaneous warehouses.

-The ideal 3PL partner uses technology that integrates with your ecommerce platform or online marketplace.
+The ideal 3PL partner uses real-time technology that integrates with your ecommerce platform or online marketplace.
 Order information is automatically sent as orders are placed.
 This streamlined approach makes it easier to automate shipping by tracking orders, shipments, and inventory stock levels remotely using a warehouse management system in real-time.

 Once your 3PL receives the order, it will be sent over to the warehouse picking team, where a picker receives the list of items, quantities, and storage locations.
 The picker will collect the ordered products from their locations, and then it moves to the next phase.

 Oftentimes a 3PL provider will allow you to supply or decide on different packaging options so your products arrive to customers how you want them to.
-The packing materials used to pack and ship your orders will vary depending on your 3PL provider’s capabilities, the items being shipped, and your brand preferences.
+The packing materials used to pack and ship your orders will vary depending on your 3PL’s capabilities, the items being shipped, and your brand preferences.

 Common standard packaging materials include: